 Callaway is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 15,161 people and four constituent neighborhoods, Callaway is the 155th largest community in Florida.

-One of the nice things about Callaway is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Callaway is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Callaway in 2010 was $21,433, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
-This equates to an annual income of $85,732 for a family of four.
+The per capita income in Callaway in 2010 was $21,976, which is middle income relative to Florida and the nation.
+This equates to an annual income of $87,904 for a family of four.
 However, Callaway contains both very wealthy and poor people as well.

-Callaway is a very ethnically-diverse city.
+Callaway is an extremely ethnically-diverse city.
 The people who call Callaway home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Callaway residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Callaway include Irish, English, Italian, and European.
+Important ancestries of people in Callaway include Irish, English, Italian, and French .

 The most common language spoken in Callaway is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Korean.